VenturaNotes/Knowledge/- Topics/Matrix.md

 - n.
 - (1) (in histology) the substance of a tissue or organ in which more specialized structures are embedded; for example, the ground substance (extracellular matrix) of connective tissue.
 - (2) (in radiology) the division of an image into rows and columns with equally sized elements (pixels).
 The final image is completed by assigning a density to each of these elements.
 Increasing the number of pixels in the matrix improves the resolution of the final image.
 A typical value could be 256 rows $\times 256$ columns.

+## Source[^9]
+- (pl. matrices or matrixes) (in histology) The component of tissues (e.g. bone and cartilage) in which the cells of the tissue are embedded.
+See also extracELLULAR MATRIX.
 ## References

 [^1]: https://stattrek.com/matrix-algebra/echelon-form